washedgram/README.md/README.md

 My name is gram.
 I like science, technology, sneakers, e-commerce, photography, contemporary art, running, and traveling (in no particular order).
 Thanks for stopping by my page!

-🧬 Building powerful solutions to computational genetics research questions at [GramLabs](https://github.com/gram-labs) for my PhD.
+🧬 Building powerful solutions to computational genetics research questions on my quest towards a PhD and never managing to leave school.

 👟 Playing cat-and-mouse with your favorite e-commerce solutions and collecting clout tokens [online](https://twitter.com/washedgram) when I'm bored.